Lynn University is carefully monitoring Tropical Storm Erika and any impact it may have on Welcome Weekend and the start of classes. More information.

 - Ph.D., Humanities-University of Texas at Dallas

-Thomas Frestle believes in the classical notion that education aims to make oneself aware of one’s own interests, talents, desires, and ambitions.
-Education can do this provided one has the capability of self-examination, and a willingness to accept help from others.
-As a teacher, Frestle believes it is his first obligation to assist his students in becoming aware of their own strengths and weaknesses, their interests and ambitions as revealed in their questions and answers, their work and behavior, as limited from his viewpoint and own experience.
+Professor Ferstle believes that education should make oneself aware of one’s own interests, talents, desires, and ambitions.
+Education can do this provided one has the capability for self-examination and a willingness to accept help from others.
+As a teacher, Professor Ferstle believes it is his first obligation to assist his students in becoming aware of their own strengths and weaknesses, their interests and ambitions as revealed in their questions and answers, their work and behavior, as limited from his viewpoint and own experience.
 The real work of education is a task that students must shoulder in negotiating the differences between what is expected of them by their classmates, their teachers, their communities, and their own changing sense of their abilities.

 - Dialogues of Belief and Reason Level II